Hangin addresses readers questions

 Issues raised by the email:

-1) does the World Champion really NEED to be the best player in the world?
+1) Does the world champion really NEED to be the best player in the world?
 Personally, I think too much has been made of having the top-ranked player & world champion be one individual.
 Why can't the world champion be ranked #4, or whatever.

 2) I think the paradigm needs to shift away from systems like 'boxing' (where egos and personal vendettas reign supreme and affect the scheduling of possible match-ups), and move toward systems like 'tennis' (where the organization of tournaments and matches are predictable and fall outside of the influence of 'who' is #1 at the time).